 Hatterer called the Pennsylvania State Police Fire Marshal, who will help determine what caused the fire.
 It does not appear to be suspicious, he said.
 The shed was consumed, he said.

-The blaze is one of a spate
+The blaze is one of a spate of brush and woods fires that have been occurring since late last week.

 A brush fire on Whispering Pines Drive in Chanceford Township Sunday burned 4 to 6 acres.
 Another in Windsor Township on Friday consumed about 2 acres of brush.